codatio/codat-docs/docs/lending/guides/general-loan-writeback.md

 ## What is it?

 Loan writeback (also known as lending writeback) is the process of continuously updating an accounting platform with information on a loan.
-It helps maintain an accurate position of the loan during the entire lending cycle by recording the loan liability, any interest, fees, or repayments, and facilitating the reconciliation of bank accounts.
+It helps maintain an accurate position of the loan during the entire lending cycle by recording the loan liability, any interest, fees, or repayments, and facilitating the reconciliation of bank transactions.

 :::info Mandatory loan writeback

 Certain accounting platforms **require** lenders to continuously update their books with money lent to SMBs.
-For example, Xero obligates lenders going through the [App Partner certification](/integrations/accounting/xero/xero-app-partner-program) process to handle the writeback process.
+For example, **Xero** obligates lenders going through the [App Partner certification](/integrations/accounting/xero/xero-app-partner-program) process to handle the writeback process.

 :::

 ## Why use it?

 A bookkeeper can account for a loan in numerous ways in an accounting platform.
-For example, some bookkeepers may erroneously register a loan as a direct income or even an invoice.
+For example, some bookkeepers may erroneously register a loan as a direct income or even a sales invoice.
 This results in loans being improperly recorded as revenue and repayments as operating costs.
 At the end of the reporting period, this can make it hard for the bookkeeper to close their books.

 By implementing loan writeback functionality in your application, you can make sure loan bookeeping is done regularly, correctly, and quickly, and always see an up-to-date state of the borrower's accounts.

 ## What's the process?

 The process of loan writeback involves recording loan withdrawals, repayments, and interest in the SMB's accounting platform.
-It can be split into three steps:
+It can be split into three stages, as shown on the diagram below:

 1. **Configure** loan writeback for your SMB customer.

 2. **Deposit** funds into your SMB's accounting platform.

-3. **Repay** money owed to the lender in your SMB's' accounting platform.
+3. **Repay** money owed to you, the lender, in your SMB's accounting platform.

 ```mermaid
 sequenceDiagram